sinitame/epfl-ada-project/README.md

 - Accidents per regions/departments (map of France)

-- Injured vizualization in the car (Heatmap from the car top)
+- Injuries vizualization in the car (Heatmap from the car top)

 ### 3. At the right moment ..